Get a free, no obligation personal loan quote with rates as low as 9.99%

 READ ARTICLE

 Auto insurance covers the vehicle, not the person driving it.
-So, if you allow someone else to use your car and they are involved in an incident, your car insurance policy will cover any losses in most cases, not the policy of the person driving it.
+So, if you allow someone else to use your car and they are involved in an incident, your car insurance policy will cover any losses in most cases, not the policy of the person driving it (if they have one).

-A standard auto insurance policy will cover everything that would normally be covered if you were the one behind the wheel at the time of the incident.
-As such, the following will be covered if someone else gets into an accident with your vehicle:
+A standard auto insurance policy will cover everything that would normally be covered if you were the one behind the wheel at the time of the incident, such as the following:

 • Liability – If the person who got into an accident with your car causes injury to another person or damage to another car, your insurance policy will cover the damages.
-To cover the cost to repair your car, you would require collision insurance.
+To cover the cost of repairing your car, you would require collision insurance.

 • Accident benefits and bodily harm – This portion of your insurance policy will cover the cost of medical expenses if the person driving the car is injured in an accident.